 Simply providing service with a smile isn’t enough.
-A significant majority (84%) of customers say being treated like a person, rather than a number, is very important to winning their business.
-And with 76% of consumers and business buyers saying it’s easier than ever to take their business elsewhere, the pressure is on for organizations to get customer experience right.
+A significant majority (84%) of customers say that being treated like a person, rather than a number, is very important to winning their business.
+And with 76% of consumers and business buyers saying that it’s easier than ever to take their business elsewhere, the pressure is on for organizations to get customer experience right.

 The good news?
 The same study found that 74% of business-to-business customers and 63% of consumers will pay more for a great experience.
-This means that businesses have an opportunity to increase revenue by delighting their customers in a way nobody else can.
+This means that businesses have an opportunity to increase revenue by delighting their customers in a way that nobody else can.

 What does it mean to be customer-centric?